ax25-make/hackathon-uchicago/proper_backend/README.md

 - Generating a setting and backstory.
 - Creating 5 characters with unique personalities and alibis.
 - Randomly assigning one of the characters as the murderer.
+- Creating a list of facts that all the innocents know but the murderer only partially knows.
+Hopefully the murderer will reveal himself through his inconsistincies in teh conversation.

 ### ✅ **Response:**
 - `204 No Content` – Game initialized successfully.